menu

 Being a very general build, your enhancement should match whatever you're currently using or what matches a majority of your part rolls.
 The following will be my most commonly used enhancements currently, though I recommend taking a look through the Enhancement Database to look through all the Enhancement abilities and legendary Enhancements.

-Note: Gun Damage and Weapon Type Damage (SMG Damage, Sniper Damage, etc.) passive rolls on Enhancments are a multiplicative buff.
-They're very big damage buffs.
+Note: Gun Damage and Weapon Type Damage (SMG Damage, Sniper Damage, etc.) passive rolls on Enhancments are an On-Shot buff, being additive with other On-Shot buffs but multiplicative with most other general damage buffs.
+They're very big damage buffs and therefore ideal passives.

 Vladof Bullet Hose - Guns with Vladof-licesnsed parts have a 30% Chance to add an extra Projectile per shot